Z7Gao/z7gao.github.io/_pages/about.md

 ---

 欢迎您来！Welcome!
-I am currently a first year M.S. student in the [Department of Biomedical Engineering](http://bme.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/index.htm), supervised by [Prof. Shaohua Kevin Zhou](http://bme.ustc.edu.cn/2021/1115/c28129a532912/page.htm).
+I am currently a second-year M.S. student in the [Department of Biomedical Engineering](http://bme.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/index.htm), supervised by [Prof. Shaohua Kevin Zhou](http://bme.ustc.edu.cn/2021/1115/c28129a532912/page.htm).
 I am proud to be a member of [MIRACLE Lab 奇迹实验室](https://miracle.ustc.edu.cn/main.htm).

-My research interest includes undersampled MRI reconstruction and MRI generation.
-I have experiences in developing methodology with Vision Transformers and diffusion models.

-I am passionate about advancing biomedical imaging for both clinical and scientific purposes using generative models.
-Free free to reach me out at [email](gaozqqd@gmail.com) if we have shared interests.
+I am passionate about developing and prompting generative models for biomedical applications.
+Feel free to reach out at [email](gaozqqd@gmail.com) if we have shared interests.

 News
 ---
+* 2024/08: I gave a talk at Stanford Medicine hosted by Professor Lei Xing.
+Topic: Prior-informed learning for solving inverse problems in medical imaging.
+* 2024/07: I am chilling in the Bay Area this summer.
+Feel free to reach out!
 * 2024/05: I receive the ISBI 2024 student travel grant award.
-I'll be in Greece at May 26 to May 31 and present some oral papers.
+I'll be in Greece from May 26 to May 31 and present some oral papers.
 Feel free to reach out!
 * 2024/04: One paper is accepted by ISBI 2024 (oral).
+* 2024/01: I gave a talk about diffusion models for MR imaging at SIST, ShanghaiTech hosted by Dr. Yuyao Zhang.
+* 2023/12: I gave a guest lecture for the Medical Image Computing Course at USTC hosted by Professor S. Kevin Zhou.
+Topic: Generative (diffusion) models basics.
 * 2023/09: I receive USTC first-class graduate student scholarship, 2023.
 * 2022/09: I receive USTC first-class graduate student scholarship, 2022.